 What Is the Calming Reflex?

-The soothing sensations in the womb (and close imitations out of the womb) trigger this reflex over and over again.
-This reset switch is truly a baby’s (and parent’s) best friend.
-Nature didn't create this blessed reflex to calm crying babies…I believe it evolved to soothe fussy fetuses!
+The soothing sensations in the womb—and close imitations out of the womb—trigger this reflex over and over again.
+This innate “reset switch” is truly a baby’s (and parent’s) best friend.
+But I don’t believe nature created this blessed reflex to calm crying babies…I believe it evolved to soothe fussy fetuses!

 You see, early in pregnancy, a fetus flips all around like an Olympic gymnast.
 But in the last two months, the womb gets tighter, and flipping creates a serious risk: Your baby might end up in sideways or breech position, which until very recently, meant babies would often get stuck coming down the birth canal.

 Because of this, during the last months of pregnancy, babies are almost hypnotized by the rhythmic sound and motion of the womb.
 In fact, it’s possible that the very survival of our species was only possible because this ancient calming reflex!
 After all, it kept our big-brained babies perfectly positioned head down as they waited to be born!

 Looking for more sleep and calming tips for Baby?
 Check this article out, where we’ve collected some of Dr. Harvey Karp’s very best Baby sleep advice to help guide you through these early days, right here!

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Submit your questions here.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.